DPDK/dpdk/doc/guides/linux_gsg/build_sample_apps.rst

 The -c and the -n options are mandatory; the others are optional.

-Copy the Intel® DPDK application binary to your target, then run the application as follows (assuming the platform has four memory channels per processor socket, and that cores 0-3 are present and are to be used for running the application):
+Copy the DPDK application binary to your target, then run the application as follows (assuming the platform has four memory channels per processor socket, and that cores 0-3 are present and are to be used for running the application):